Parijat-K/django-react-boilerplate-template/README.md

 * Good for trying out Modern JavaScript frameworks on existing Django projects

 ### How does the Authetication work?
 Since both the forntend and backend is served by same server, all the API calls will be of **same-origin**.
 This simplifies the authentication process.
 This boilerplate utilizes Django's built-in **Session-Based** authentication.
 Django has a very powerful middleware that helps against **CSRF** attacks.
-This boilerplate project utilizes the same middleware.
+This boilerplate/template project utilizes the same middleware.
 Different permission based access control can also be used as per Django's core features.

 ### Why is django-cors-headers dependecy needed?
 **django-cors-headers** is used only in development or DEBUG mode.
 This project's **settings.py** is preconfigured to conditionally add it **django-cors-headers** and its related parameters only if the application is running in DEBUG mode.